 Adding value comes in many different ways, but overall it will let your kids know they are loved, that you have their best interest in mind, and are always there supporting them.
 Understanding what we are supposed to do is not complicated, but it is not easy.
 Here are some simple, yet sometimes hard things we do as the father of our kids.

 Discipline our kids

 I fully understand what my parents, specifically my dad, used to say when punishing me or my brother for something we did wrong as kids.
-He’d say “this is going to hurt me as much as it hurts you.”
-If I was getting a spanking or “whoopin'” as we called it growing up (my dad was from the old school), I couldn’t fathom how that was going to hurt him at all.
+He’d say, “This is going to hurt me as much as it hurts you.”
+If I was getting a spanking or “whoopin'” as we called it growing up (my dad was old school), I couldn’t fathom how that was going to hurt him at all.
 Now, I see it differently.

 Being present with our kids

 My type of work provides flexibility and control over my schedule, plus the ability to work from home.
 My kids are also homeschooled so we spend a lot of time at home, more than most dads do with their kids.
 But being at home, sometimes in the same room with them, does not guarantee I am being “present” with them.

 I understand the need and the importance of it.
 It seems simple, yet it can be so hard.
 There are so many distractions.
 Some like cell phone scrolling aren’t very important.
 But work-related or family finance items are very important.
 There seems to always be a tug-of-war between my time with my kids and my being present with my kids.

 The concept teaches us that what we do has more of an impact than what we say or tell our kids to do.